Properties are real estate that you own.

 You can think of Dynamic Properties as templates of a Property that you intend to buy more than one of at different times over the entire Scenario.

-Nomad™ Properties are special types of Dynamic Properties that you live in after you buy it and then convert it to a rental once you buy your next Nomad™ Property.
+Nomad™ Properties are special types of Properties that you live in after you buy it and then convert it to a rental once you buy your next Nomad™ Property.

 Date Purchased and Sold